A-PalmisanoPepe/Counter-Stopwatch-Timer/README.md

 * a timer

-A useful program with graphics that make it pleasant to use.
+A useful program with a nice design.
 ## Getting Started
 To get a local copy up and running clone the repo